orbeon/orbeon-forms-doc/installation/README.md

     * Intel Core i7 or better (desktop-grade)
     * Intel Xeon (server-grade)
     * As of 2015, we don't recommend AMD CPUs, which tend to be 2-4 times slower than Intel CPUs per core.
-* at least 1.5 GB of available RAM
+* at least 1.5 GB of RAM available to the Java Virtual Machine (JVM heap size)

 ## Java virtual machine configuration